bingomanatee/forest-io/README.md

 * **setShow(boolean)**: updates the show value of the field.
 * **reset(toValue?)**: resets touched; if toValue is passed, sets the fields' value to it; otherwise uses the initial value

+### Using $error/$errorMessage

+When you create a validator you have the option of either throwing an error or returning an error;
+"error" can be an Error instance or a string.
+In order to trap any metadata you may attach to an error, errors are saved in their original form in $error; `.$errorMessage` attempts to derive the `.message` field of any error object.

+That being said, before throwing `.$errorMessage` into the DOM, test it for "stringiness".
+Throwing a naked error into DOM will break your React application.
+If it is not a string, use a default "error" string in place of the returned error.

 ## Form

 A form is a collection of fields.